How to Back Up Your WordPress Website – Backup Guard8 min read

 However, if you choose to do it all yourself, some guidance will come in handy.

 First off, let’s see what your WordPress directory ‘houses’.
 In fact, it’s a ‘vault’ of sub-folders such as wp-content, wp-includes and files e.g. wp-config.php, as well as theme and plugin files your WordPress site.
-The most important folder, wp-content, contains all your themes, plugins, cache and some other files.
+The most important folder, wp-content, contains all your WordPress themes, plugins, cache and some other files.
 You cannot afford the luxury of neglecting this data protection.
 The wp-admin, on the other hand, is home to the files required by your WordPress admin area, so it’s crucial to back it up, too.
 The wp-includes folder contains core WordPress files and all the key WordPress codes.
 It’s better to take care of these codes, too.

 To create a backup copy of your WordPress files, you just need to download the whole WordPress directory.
 One way is to log in to your server via cPanel, and that’s what we are going to consider below.